This is the latest installment of our “Ask Wealthsimple” series, where our financial guru Brian Byrnes helps you navigate the world of investing.

 What’s an emergency fund?
 Is it for buying a bunker where I can shelter in place with canned soups once the zombie apocalypse happens?

-It’s three months worth of expenses.
+It’s three to six months worth of expenses.
 Imagine you lose your source of income.
 What would you need to survive?
 Mortgages, food, school fees, car, etc. If your income is unsteady, six months of expenses is an even better idea.

 The point is, you need a little bit of a cushion to keep you afloat until you get back on your feet.
 You don't want to go into debt or take money out from your retirement account and incur a bunch of penalties for withdrawing early — that will set you back even further.